ChinmayIngle26/College-hub/README.md

 ```bash
 firebase use --add
 ```
 Then select the Firebase project you created in Step 3a.
+You can verify the current project with `firebase use`.

 **c.
 Deploy Rules:**
-From your project root directory, run:
+From your project root directory (where `firebase.json` and `firestore.rules` are located), run:
 ```bash
 firebase deploy --only firestore:rules
 ```